drts01/notes/stackedit/Mentor/Overview.md

  3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly)

 Notes:
- - Everyone is responsible for the th
+ - Everyone is responsible for the their own feelings, and actions.
+ - Everyone one is entitled to their perspectives

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQzMTY2NTI2LDE2Mjk2MzUxNyw0OTkxOT
-k4Nl19
+eyJoaXN0b3J5IjpbLTc5NDQ1MzI3MiwxNjI5NjM1MTcsNDk5MT
+k5ODZdfQ==
 -->